Chicago Bulls: 2011–14: Rose's injury struggles

-2014–2015: Return of Derrick Rose to health and rise of Jimmy Butler
+2014–2015: Return of Rose to health and rise of Jimmy Butler

 The 2014–15 season brought renewed optimism to the Chicago Bulls with the return of Derrick Rose, alongside the addition of two-time NBA champion Pau Gasol.
 The team, bolstered by a deep roster featuring Taj Gibson, Nikola Mirotić, Tony Snell, Aaron Brooks, Doug McDermott and Kirk Hinrich was considered one of the top contenders in the Eastern Conference, alongside the Cleveland Cavaliers.
 The Bulls started the season strong, winning seven of their first nine games, although they took notable losses to the Cavaliers and Celtics.

 Jimmy Butler's rise as a primary scorer, going from 13 to 20 points per game, was a standout story, positioning him as a candidate for the "Most Improved Player of the Year" award.
 Gasol's consistent double-double performances added significant value, and both Butler and Gasol were selected to the Eastern Conference All-Star team.
 Despite this, the Bulls struggled with consistency in the second half of the season, with Rose publicly expressing frustration over the team's lack of cohesion.
 Tensions between head coach Tom Thibodeau and the front office, led by Gar Forman and John Paxson, also created internal instability.

 The Bulls finished the regular season with a 50–32 record, securing the third seed in the Eastern Conference.
 In the first round of the playoffs, they faced the Milwaukee Bucks, quickly establishing a 3–0 lead in the series before allowing the Bucks to win two games in a row.
 However, the Bulls dominated in Game 6, winning by a playoff-record 54 points to advance 4–2.
 The next round saw a matchup with the Cleveland Cavaliers, led by LeBron James.
 The Bulls initially shocked the Cavs in Game 1, but Cleveland responded strongly, winning in Game 2.
 Despite a dramatic Game 3 win by Derrick Rose on a last-second three-pointer, the Bulls were ultimately defeated 4–2, ending their playoff run.
 Following the series, speculation about Thibodeau's future with the team intensified due to the ongoing tensions with the front office.